grinsteindavid/ai-agent-code-analyzer/README.md

 ## Example Output

 ```
 node src/index.js analyze -q "explain my codebase"
 Generating plan...

- Goal: Provide an overview of the codebase structure and key files.
+ Goal: Provide an overview of the codebase structure and key components.

 Steps:
-1. Use the 'list_directories' tool to list all directories in the current working directory.
+1. Use the 'list_directories' tool to list directories in the current working directory.
-2. Use the 'find_files' tool to find all JavaScript files in the 'src' directory.
+2. Use the 'find_files' tool to locate all JavaScript files in the 'src' directory.
-3. Use the 'read_file_content' tool to read the 'README.md' file for documentation.
+3. Use the 'read_file_content' tool to read the 'README.md' file for documentation and description of the codebase.
-4. Use the 'grep_search' tool to search for key terms in 'package.json' related to dependencies.
+4. Use the 'grep_search' tool to search for keywords like 'export', 'import', and 'module' in JavaScript files to understand module usage.
+5. Use the 'read_file_content' tool to read the 'package.json' file for information about dependencies and scripts used in the codebase.

  ** Tool: list_directories